-La Jolla Canyon Loop Trail is a 7.3 mile moderately trafficked loop trail located near Malibu, CA that features beautiful wild flowers and is rated as moderate.
+La Jolla Canyon Loop Trail is a 7.3 mile moderately trafficked loop trail located near Malibu, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Spectacular ocean views, lovely rolling valley, inspiring peak, little pond The trail starts out along the relatively easy La Jolla Canyon, moving through a little canyon carved by the stream running down the canyon.
 After about a mile and a half, rolling hills and grasslands of La Jolla Valley will spread out before you.
 You will see a lovely pond on you left, then will head west across the entire expanse of the valley.
 During the spring, this valley covered with wildflowers.
 At about the 4 mile mark, the trail begins to swing around the north flank of mugu peak, eventually traversing along the steep hillside facing the ocean.
 This is a breathtaking section of trail with wonderful views of the ocean and the Navy base.
 At about 6 miles you will find a cutoff trail that take you up to the top of the 1266 foot Mugu peak.
 There are great views of both the ocean and La Jolla Valley, and even an inspiring American flag flying.
 After enjoying the peak, rejoin the main trail for an easy 2 mile trek back to the car.